greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >**at least references 1, 2, 5,6 and 2 are concerned with methods for graphs not necessarily knowledge graphs, in which the edge label (i.e., relation is essential to its definition).

-We acknowledge that these references use general methods for knowledge graphs; however, in the text we use these references to exemplify the fact that the graphs used are considered knowledge graphs.
+We acknowledge that these references use general methods for knowledge graphs; however, we use these references to exemplify the fact that the graphs used are considered knowledge graphs.

 >**Figure 1 doesn't show the relationship direction, For example, "causes", "binds" and other relations don't clearly specify the source and destination nodes which can be confusing.
 >Ideally, a knowledge graph should show that.